dj1411/HabitChart/www/artifacts/test.md

 - restarting the app should retain the updated habit
 - select habit and wait for periodic cloud sync.
 GUI state should be as before.
 - try to edit a habit name to very long name
+- Habit `entry` date should not be affected

 # delete habit
 - confirmation dialog before delete